Kene-M/Anime-Watchlist-Management-System/README.md

 # Anime-Watchlist-Management-System (AWMS)

-**Description:** Implemented a Database Application for allowing multiple users organize and track the anime they watch using MySQL databse and Python programming language.
+**Description:** Implemented a Database Application for allowing multiple users organize and track the anime they watch using MySQL RDBMS and Python programming language.
 The "tkinter" and "sv_ttk" packages of python are also to implement a GUI for the application.

 **Created By:** Kene Maduabum.